benedekrozemberczki/AV_Ultimate_Student_Hunt/README.md

 ## Model fitting and generating a submission file

+Before model fitting I have imputed negative values in place of the missing feature values -- this is meaningful because the features in this specific case cannot take negative values.
 For model fitting I have used extreme gradient boosting.
 The model parameters were the following:
 * Number of trees at 400.
 * Learning rate of 0.1.
 * Depth of 6.